zeroae/terraform-registry/README.md

     # Submodules did not work
     git clone keybase://team/zeroae/terraform-registry-secrets secrets
     # Fix the acme.json file permissions.
-600 is not committable to Git
+600 is not able to be committed to Git
     find . -type f -name acme.json -exec chmod 600 {} \;
     ```